 Three leukotriene modifiers are approved to treat asthma:

 You take these medications by mouth to prevent or treat asthma attacks.

-Bronchial thermoplasty is delivered in three sessions, each given three weeks apart.
-Although it isn’t a cure for asthma, research shows it does reduce symptoms.
+Bronchial thermoplasty is delivered in three sessions, each given 3 weeks apart.
+Even though it isn’t a cure for asthma,